Grattapaglia/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting and Cleaning Data Course - Project

-The purpose of this repository is the submission of my final project of the Coursera's course: "Getting and Cleaning Data Course Project.
+The purpose of this repository is the submission of my final project at Coursera's course: "Getting and Cleaning Data Course Project.

 ## Abstract